 Owners Successor owner Annuitant Successor annuitant Beneficiary Income option Deceased Income at death At death Tax implications Tom and N/A Tom Carol John single Tom The income ends.
-Carol becomes No taxable Carol receive a lifetime guaranteed incon If Carol wants to receive a lifetime guaranteed income annuitant and sole owner of the contract. events. she can: No death request a new lifetime guaranteed income based on her age, sex, the current market value of the contract and the current minimum income rate, or benefit is payable. transfer the market value to a contract in her name.
+Carol becomes No taxable Carol (tom) If Carol wants to annuitant and receive a lifetime guaranteed income the contract. sole owner of events. she can: No death request a new lifetime guaranteed income based on her age, sex, the current market value of the contract and the current minimum income rate, or • transfer the market value to a contract in her name.